Not sure if Just Between Friends Franchise System, Inc. is right for you?

 Potential Mitigations

-• A business advisor can help investigate if there are any affiliated companies that could present conflicts of interest.
+• A business advisor can confirm that there are no undisclosed affiliated companies that could impact the franchise relationship.

 Predecessor History Issues